 has written well over two hundred compositions and has received numerous

 awards in Japan for his contributions to the nation’s musical life.
 The

-Rhapsody for Orchestra dates from 1960 and is based on Japanese folk songs in which traditional
+Rhapsody for Orchestra dates from 1960 and it’s is based on Japanese

-are blended into a conventional Western
+(paired percussive wooden sticks) are blended into a conventional Western

 orchestra.
 You’ll notice distinctive Mikado-like moments from time to

 time.
-The work starts with thunderous percussion so keep your fingers on the volume control.
+The work starts with thunderous percussion so don’t set the volume

 Takashi Yoshimatsu (b.
 1953): Cyberbird Concerto, Op.
 59.

-Hiromi Hara (sax), Shinpei Ooka (pno), Shohei Tachibana (perc) Shobi
+Hiromi Hara (sax), Shinpei Ooka (pno), Shohei Tachibana (perc), Shobi

 Symphony Orchestra cond.
-Kon Suzuki (Duration: 26:21; Video
+Kon Suzuki (Duration: 26:21; Video: 1080p HD)

 Yoshimatsu is also from Tokyo and like